solatis/status-route/README.md

 # status-route

-This library handles the status route reporting and aggregation, specifically tailored towards more complex service dependency hierarchies you frequently see in microservices.
+This library handles the status route reporting and aggregation, tailored towards more complex service dependency hierarchies you frequently see in microservices.

 It is specifically designed to not only allow the reporting of a single server's status, but to also include all its dependencies (and their dependencies) in a